• Skip to primary navigation

 • Toss it in a salad

-• Use it in a bowl with grains and veggies
+• Use it in rice bowls with veggies

 • Add it to a French baguette for a fried tofu sandwich (vegan mayo, shredded lettuce, fried tofu, baguette)